 Another JRDB member, physicist Dr. Lawrence.
 R. Hafstad (N.Y.
 Times obituary) was openly debunking the saucers right after this meeting.
 "Dr. L. R. Hafstad, executive secretary of the Joint Research and Development Board, said he couldn't figure out why people wasted so much time talking about the saucers.
 He could describe them , he said in one word--'poppycock!'"

 This statement by Hafsted was in the same story that came out early on July 8 stating that the Army Air Forces (AAF) had issued a press release stating what the saucers were NOT: They weren't Russian germ warfare weapons, they weren't some new-type Army rocket, and they weren't "SPACESHIPS"!
-Very soon after this came another official AAF press release out of Roswell that they had actually recovered a flying saucer. (stories) issuing the somewhat earlier press release, it seems the AAF was already laying the groundwork for denial that they had recovered something like an actual "spaceship".
+Very soon after this came another official AAF press release out of Roswell that they had actually recovered a flying saucer.
+In issuing the somewhat earlier press release, it seems the AAF was already laying the groundwork for denial that they had recovered something like an actual "spaceship".

 Just prior to this hastily called meeting of the JRDB, Vandenberg was briefed about the meeting by Gen. Curtis LeMay, then vice-chief of staff of the AAF for Research and Development.
 One Roswell witness, Army photographer Frederick Benthal, said he was briefed that he might encounter LeMay at the body site he was eventually taken to.
 If true, this would mean LeMay may have seen what happened at Roswell first-hand.
 Vandenberg's log mentions him meeting with LeMay on July 7 at 4:20, which would have given LeMay adequate time to fly to Roswell thereafter, quickly assess the situation, and then fly back to brief Vandenberg on the morning of July 8 before the JRDB meeting.
 Alternatively, LeMay could have sent an agent in his stead, who would then report back to him.